| Real Name | Alfredo James Pacino |

 1972–1983: Stardom and acclaim

 Francis Ford Coppola cast him as Michael Corleone in what became a blockbuster Mafia film, The Godfather (1972).[36]
 Although Jack Nicholson, Robert Redford, Warren Beatty, and the little-known Robert De Niro tried out for the part, Coppola selected Pacino, to the dismay of studio executives who wanted someone better known.[19][37]
-Pacino's performance earned him an Academy Award nomination, and offered a prime example of his early acting style, described by Halliwell's Film Guide as "intense" and "tightly clenched".
+Pacino's performance earned him an Academy Award nomination and offered a prime example of his early acting style, described by Halliwell's Film Guide as "intense" and "tightly clenched."
 The longstanding rumor was that Pacino boycotted the Academy Award ceremony, insulted at being nominated for the Supporting Acting award as he had more screen time than co-star and Best Actor winner Marlon Brando—who also boycotted the awards, but for unrelated reasons.[38]
-However, in Pacino's memoir released in 2024, he said it was appalling to learn about the rumor now and clarified that he skipped the ceremony due to his struggles with fame.
-He was terrified, and it overlapped with him working in Boston in the theatre.[39]
+However, in Pacino's memoir released in 2024, he expressed his dismay upon learning about the rumor now and clarified that he did not attend due to his struggles with fame, which left him terrified.
+Additionally, his absence coincided with his theater work in Boston.[39]

 1984–1999: Established career